dambergn/node-password-manager/README.md

 - [x] Redirect from HTTP to HTTPS
 - [x] Client side javascript MD5 hashing
 - [x] Client side AES256 bit encryption and de-cryption
-- [ ] API to send and store encrypted data on server
+- [x] API to send and store encrypted data on server
 - [ ] Login menu
   - [x] Hide login if already logged in with logout option
+- [ ] Password page
   - [x] When loged in pull users saved passwords list
   - [x] show password field as hidden with a view button
   - [ ] Coppy password to clipboard button.